Discovering Maps of Meaning

 Turning Symphonies into Solo-Pieces

-So we know that we can turn content into coordinate systems - but turning text into many thousands of random-seeming numbers is not really that useful to us humans — so far we’ve just made things way less readable.
+So we know that we can turn text data into these sorts of coordinate systems, but turning text into many thousands of random-seeming numbers is not really that useful to us humans — so far we’ve just made things way less readable.
 The challenge now is bringing these many thousands of numbers into something we can actually understand.
 One place to start is by compressing the information contained in these numbers.
 There’s a fast, efficient technique called Principal Component Analysis (PCA), which works a bit like rewriting a symphony piece for just a handful of instruments—you can still capture key patterns and themes of the broader piece, but with far less complexity.

 When we apply this distillation technique to embeddings some interesting things happen.
 We can turn our hundreds of axes into just a ~dozen or so.
 When we do this we can see ideas and themes cluster together, relationships become visible, and the threads of meaning begin to appear as coherent structures.
 Clear topics and dichotomies arcs arise.
 Our new PCA-compressed coordinates maximize “descriptive power” much like how image or audio compression tries to preserve it’s content.
 When we compress language, we see that the axes on our map represent important conceptual or philosophical differences across the body of text.

 But we still have one issue - we might have turned our map of meaning into just a few axes, but we still don’t know what they actually represent — we don’t actually have any sense of what our “X’s” or “Y’s” even are.
 This has a fun solution - take the most extreme examples (say the top and bottom ten) for each axis, give these opposite sample sets to an AI, and have it describe the difference.
+In other words, we have some semantic scale that we know describes important differences in our text - we can take the most extreme examples from this unknown axis, give them to an LLM, and say “what’s the difference between these” and that’s how we can find the labels of our axis.
 When we do this, we see that our coordinate system represents axes like “Tension vs Release” or “Grief vs Joy.”
 These axes depend on what we’re analyzing — for example spiritual texts are explained by entirely different dimensions like “Belief vs Doubt” or “Destruction vs Salvation” whereas tweets are explained by axes like “frivolity” or “technicality.“

 Here’s a gallery of some more examples!